you@arch ~ $ swagsh

 // a shell, the way i want it

-a fast, minimal, modern linux shell built in rust. real shell grammar, full expansions, job control, tab completion and a customisable prompt. the name is swag, for stylish flair.
+a fast, minimal, modern linux shell built in rust. real shell grammar, full expansions, job control, readline-style editing and a customisable prompt. the name is swag, for stylish flair.

 line 1